Labrador Retriever Temperament & Personality Guide

 - Lifespan: 10-13 yrs

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Labrador Retrievers have particular requirements based on their large size, heavy shedding level, and genetic predispositions to hip dysplasia and elbow dysplasia.
+Labrador Retrievers bring a large build, a heavy shedding pattern, and breed-specific health risk around hip dysplasia and elbow dysplasia — each of those shifts routine care in a different direction.

 Exercise Demands